GoogleCloudPlatform/cloudml-samples/census/README.md

   This example is a great combination of both low level configuration and fast iteration.

-* The sample provided in [Estimator](./estimator) uses the high level `tf.contrib.learn.Estimator` API.
+* The sample provided in [Estimator](./estimator) uses the high level `tf.estimator.DNNLinearCombinedClassifier` API.
 This API is great for fast iteration, and quickly adapting models to your own datasets without major code overhauls.

 * The sample provided in [Keras](./keras) uses the native Keras library.